 On which platforms does UMLet run?

-First, make sure that Java is installed---UMLet requires Java 1.6; you can check your Java version by typing "java -version" on your command line.
+First, make sure that Java is installed; you can check your Java version by typing "java -version" on your command line.

-Also, make sure jar-files are associated with Java if you want to start it with a double-click.
-Alternatively, you can start UMLet from the command line: cd to the UMLet directory and type "java -jar umlet.jar"
+Also make sure that jar-files are associated with Java if you want to start them with a double-click.
+Alternatively, you can start UMLet from the command line: cd to the UMLet directory and type "java -jar umlet.jar".
+(There is also a startup shell script for Linux, as well as a Windows exe wrapper.)

 How to start UMLet as Eclipse-Plugin?